What is Route 2?

 So how do you find a job that will give me the relevant experience?
 Where can I apply?

-Vacancies in medical physics departments are advertised on websites such as www.nhs.jobs.uk , www.scot.nhs.uk and often departments draw attention to post on the medical physics and engineering JISC Mail list .
+Vacancies in medical physics and clinical engineering departments are advertised on websites such as www.nhs.jobs.uk , www.scot.nhs.uk and often departments draw attention to post on the medical physics and engineering JISC Mail list .

 To give you an idea about the things to look for: Jobs for candidates that have just achieved HCPC registration as a Clinical Scientists (e.g after a successfully completed STP training) are advertised at band 7.